mbwong/mbwong.github.com/_posts/2015-06-15-reflections-from-beijing.md

 My father was delighted that I had chosen the academic life.
 But my mother worried that I would grow insulated and solitary.
 Dismissing her concerns, I told her that she had nothing to worry about: I had plenty of friends and knew how to maintain a balanced life.
 I had found a passion that I had to follow.

-And the research assistantship I took turned out to be a dream job.
+The research assistantship I took turned out to be a dream job.
 I described some of that my joy here when I first arrived.
 I was intellectually challenged and constantly excited.
 I was a kid in a candy store, surrounded by new knowledge to take in.
 I loved, loved my newfound passion.
 I was happy to be totally absorbed.

 Thinking back, though, I now realize that my enthusiasm did come at a cost.
 When I left San Francisco, I left a job that I did not love.
 But I was the healthiest I had been in many years.
 I ate well.
 I regularly exercised.
 I biked each day.
 I built and was enmeshed in a web of loving friendships.
 After I moved, I loved my job.
 But I took less care to eat healthily.
 I exercised only occasionally.
 I had opportunities to build up and serve a close community of friends, but often neglected to.